tonywaiweb/tinymce-docs/advanced/migration-guide-from-3.x.md

 ## Using the compat3x plugin

-As a last resort one can use the [compat3x plugin]({{ site.baseurl }}/plugins/compat3x) it mimics parts of the 3.x API contains a few files removed from 4.x.
+As a last resort one can use the [compat3x plugin]({{ site.baseurl }}/plugins/compat3x) it mimics parts of the version 3 API contains a few files removed from version 4.
 We only recommend this as a last resort, and it won't work for all plugins.
-But most plugins should work right out of the box we tested it with some of our old 3.x plugins.
+But most plugins should work right out of the box we tested it with some of our old version 3 plugins.